aejontargaryen/ryo-writeups/monero-seed-encryption.md

 ### Why is it a problem?

-Adding a random number which represents the password to the paintext compromises any other ciphertext that shares the same password if a plaintext is ever revealed.
+Adding a random number which represents the password to the plaintext compromises any other ciphertext that shares the same password if a plaintext is ever revealed.
 In cryptographic parlance this is known as a key recovery attack.

 ### How can it be fixed?